Mohit20198/VLE-Modeling-using-Artificial-Neural-Networks/README.markdown

 # ANN Surrogate Model for Azeotropic Vapor-Liquid Equilibrium Prediction

 This repository contains the implementation of an Artificial Neural Network (ANN) surrogate model for predicting Vapor-Liquid Equilibrium (VLE) in the Ethanol-Water binary system at 101.325 kPa.
 The model is designed to capture the non-ideal, azeotropic behavior of this system, providing a fast and accurate alternative to traditional thermodynamic models.
-The project was developed as part of a study by Mohit Upadhyay at VIT Bhopal University, focusing on integrating domain knowledge with machine learning for chemical engineering applications.

 ## Abstract